 London Overground achieved some of its targets.
-RTA was lower than previous quarter (Q3 2017-18), but higher than the same period a year ago (Q4 2016-17).
+RTA was higher than previous quarter (Q4 2017-18) and the same period a year ago, Q1 2017-18.

-There has been deterioration in London Overground's CaSL performance when compared to most L&SE train operators.
-This must be addressed.
+There has been an improvement in London Overground's performance when compared to the previous quarter and most L&SE train operators.

-London Overground receives one of the lowest rates of complaints when compared to other L&SE train operators
+London Overground receives one of the lowest rates of complaints when compared to other L&SE train operators.